meltano/meltano/docs/src/docs/README.md

 ## Team

 Meltano is built by an all-remote team of {{$frontmatter.members.length}} and a [community](/docs/community.html) of [contributors](/docs/contributor-guide.html).
-If you'd like to join the team, check out the [job openings](#job-openings)!
+If you'd like to join the team, check out the [career opportunities](#careers) below!

 <TeamGrid :members="$frontmatter.members" />

-### Job Openings
+## Careers <a name="job-openings" />

 The team is growing: we're planning to bring on {{$frontmatter.openings.length}} more people in the near future!

-If our [mission](#mission) excites you and you think could make a great addition to the team in one of the following roles, we'd love to talk to you.
+If our [mission](#mission) excites you, and you think could make a great addition to the team in one of the following roles, we'd love to talk to you.
 Please send a cover letter and resume to [hello@meltano.com](mailto:hello@meltano.com) and you'll hear back from us shortly.

 <TeamGrid :openings="$frontmatter.openings" />